 Al Fateh Mosque can accommodate over 7000 people due to its great area of 6500 square meters.
 It was built in 1987 by His Majesty Sheikh Isa ibn Salman Al-Khalifa.
 A stunning dome made of fibreglass on the top of the mosque captures the attention of the visitors.
 It’s the world’s largest fibreglass dome ever constructed.
 The floor is made up of marble and an Austrian chandelier.
 The mosque is decorated with Kufic calligraphy.

 Al Areen Wildlife Park

-It is located in Sakhir Bahrain and has around 80 species of birds and 45 species of animals spreading over an area of 800 hectares.
-It is home to animals such as Persian gazelle, fallow deer, springbok, and Nubian ibex among many others.
+It is located in Sakhir, Bahrain and has around 80 species of birds and 45 species of animals spreading over 800 hectares.
+It is home to Persian gazelle, fallow deer, springbok, and Nubian ibex, among many others.
 Your kids would love this zoo.

 Al Dar Islands Bahrain

-If you have planned for scuba diving and boating on the National holiday of Bahrain, Al Dar Islands is the finest place for you.
+If you have planned scuba diving and boating on Bahrain’s National holiday, Al Dar Islands is the finest place for you.
 You can also enjoy other activities like fishing, pearl collecting, and similar water sports.
-The island has set some limits concerning the number of visitors on a daily basis.
+The island has set some limits concerning the number of visitors daily.
 As a result, the island is well-maintained.

 Read About Bahrain E Account

 Bahrain is a historic place with scenic landmarks.
-Bahrainis are very friendly and they welcome foreigners to their country with open arms.
-If you are in Bahrain on its national day, you will never regret visiting the historic places and attending the events on this day.
+Bahrainis are very friendly, and they welcome foreigners to their country with open arms.
+If you are in Bahrain on its national day, you will never regret visiting historic places and attending the events on this day.